Notice of Dismissal

 The issue before the court was:

-If an employee is dismissed on written notice posted to his home address, when does the notice period begin to run?
-Is it when the letter would have been delivered in the ordinary course of post?
+If an employee is dismissed on a written notice posted to his home address, when does the notice period begin to run?
+Is it when the letter would have been delivered in the ordinary course of the post?
 Or when it was in fact delivered to that address?
 Or when the letter comes to the attention of the employee and he has either read it or had a reasonable opportunity of doing so?

 The Supreme Court ruled in favour of the Claimant by a majority of 3 to 2 and said the third option was correct.
 The EAT has been consistent in its approach to notices given to employers since 1980.
 The EAT is an expert tribunal which must be taken to be familiar with employment practices, as well as the general merits in employment cases.

 In summary, as the Employee did not have the opportunity to read the letter before her return from holiday, EAT Case Law confirmed: upheld that notice should not start until “read by an employee or the employee had a reasonable opportunity of doing so”.
 The notice period, therefore, began later than the employer intended, thereby ending on or after the employees 50th birthday allowing the enhanced pension rights to be claimed.
 Was the original timing an attempt by the NHS foundation to reduce costs?
 We may never know!